Seán Ó Cionnaith

-Seán Ó Cionnaith (born July 1938 near Ballinasloe, County Galway, died 16 February 2003 in Dublin) was an Irish socialist republican politician, and a prominent member of the Workers' Party.
+Seán Ó Cionnaith (7 June 1938 – 16 February 2003 in Dublin) was an Irish socialist republican politician, and a prominent member of the Workers' Party.

+He was born on 7 June 1937 in Creagh near Ballinasloe, County Galway, and was the second youngest of a family of five.
+His mother, Bridget, died when he was aged four and later stated that it had a profound and lasting effect on him.
+He left school at fourteen and got a job in a hardware store.

-Ó Cionnaith joined the Irish republican movement as a teenager, and in the late 1950s he became an activist with Na Fianna Éireann, the movement's youth section.
-He spent some periods of work in England as organizer for Clann na hÉireann, but eventually based himself in Dublin where he continued as a member of Sinn Féin.
+Ó Cionnaith joined the Irish republican movement as a teenager, and in the late 1950s he became a chief scout with Na Fianna Éireann, the movement's youth section.
+He moved to England in the late 1950s and worked as both a bus conductor in London and an organizer for Clann na hÉireann, before returning in the 1960s and basing himself in Dublin where he continued as a member of Sinn Féin.

 Ó Cionnaith was a supporter of the efforts to move Sinn Féin into a more socialist position and was a close confidant of figures such as IRA Chief of Staff Cathal Goulding, along with Seán Garland and Tomás Mac Giolla.
 He strongly opposed the emergence of the Provisional Irish Republican Army, regarding its campaign as sectarian.

 During the 1960s and early 1970s, Ó Cionnaith developed a number of campaigning organisations including the Dublin Housing Action Committee, the Gaeltacht Civil Rights Movement (Coiste Cearta Síbialta na Gaeilge), the Resources Protection Campaign and the campaign to end the control by private landlords over the fishing rights to Irish rivers and lakes.